 What Is Words Per Minute (WPM) and Why Does It Matter?

 Below 100 WPM can feel unnaturally slow and monotone.
 Above 160 WPM often sacrifices clarity and comprehension.
-This is why our calculator uses 130 WPM as the default — the industry-standard midpoint used by professional speakers, broadcast journalists, and podcast hosts worldwide.
+This is why our calculator uses three calibrated presets based on established pacing research rather than a single average.

-Understanding your WPM is the single most powerful step you can take before any recorded or live presentation.
-It transforms guesswork into precision.
+Understanding your personal WPM is the single most powerful step you can take before any recorded or live presentation.
+It transforms guesswork into precision and ensures your pacing matches your content's emotional arc.

 How to Use This Speech to Time Converter